-- 1. Load the file ( ~hansen/teaching/density\maps/RNA\pseudoknot.omap) into UCSF Chimera.
-It contains the unit cell (i.e. smallest entry in a crystal) of the electron density map of the RNA pseudoknot with some small ligands bound. - Play with the Volume Viewer dialog.
-(Be careful: The rendering can become slow, when using too much detail.)
-Please answer briefly some questions about rendering. - \ What is the difference between surface and mesh? - \ What do you think is displayed when using solid? - \ What happens when you change Step? - \ What happens when you change the position of the bar on the histogram? - \ What does the histogram display? - \ What else did you find useful in the Volume Viewer dialog? - 2.
-Colour the map according to density (In the Volume Viewer: Tools->Surface Color).
-Where can you observe high density in the unit cell?
-Why? - 3.
-Now colour the map using radius.

-Can you identify the backbone or some nucleosides?
-Which ones and because of what did you identify them?
-What values did you use in the Volume Viewer dialog?
+- \ What does the histogram display? - \ What is the difference between surface and mesh? - \ What do you think is displayed when using solid? - \ What happens when you change Step? - \ What happens when you change the position of the bar on the histogram? - \ What else did you find useful in the Volume Viewer dialog?
+(6 P) - b) Colour the map according to density (In the Volume Viewer: Tools->Surface Color). - \ Where can you observe high density in the unit cell?
+Why? - \ Can you identify the backbone or some nucleosides? - Which ones and because of what did you identify them? - \ What values did you use in the Volume Viewer dialog?
+(6 P) - c) Write down the sequence of bases.... no, just kidding.

-- 4. Write down the sequence of bases.... no, just kidding. - 5.
-Until now, you should have familiarised yourself with the electron density map.
+d) Until now, you should have familiarised yourself with the electron density map.
 Load another file (~hansen/teaching/density\maps/RNA\pseudoknot.pdb).
 It contains the PDB model structure that was derived from the density map.

 It is now your task to fit this model into the map.
 To do so move the model onto the fixed density map by hand.
 Therefore, use left (rotation), middle (XY-translation) and Ctrl+middle (Z-translation) mouse buttons.
-To locally optimise the position, use the Fit Models entry in the Maps tool menu.
+To locally optimise the position, use the Fit in Map entry in the map's tool menu.
 You might want to select some atoms for the automatic fit in advance (for example backbone).
 If you achieved an average map value under 1.00 then probably your manual placement was not close enough.
-If you really don't succeed in properly positioning the RNA structure within the electron density map, then close this model (but not the electron density map) and directly load the RNA structure in the correct 3D positioning instead: - ~hansen/teaching/density\maps/RNA\pseudoknot\orig.pdb
+If you really don't succeed in properly positioning the RNA structure within the electron density map, then close this model (but not the electron density map) and directly load the RNA structure in the correct 3D positioning instead: ~hansen/teaching/density\maps/RNA\pseudoknot\orig.pdb However, you should not give up too fast.
+You might want to use a different representation and colouring for the structure and map than default.

-However, you should not give up too fast.
-You might want to use a different representation and colouring for the structure and map than default. - \ How / with what did you orient yourself during the manual placement? - \ Which atoms did you select for the local fit and what average map value did you achieve in the end?
-Please describe in a few words why your placement was successful or why you think it was not. - 6.
-After the model is in its right place, highlight/colour atoms with high B-factor (@/bfactor>30). - \ Which atoms did you highlight, where do they belong to? - \ What is different compared to others (not highlighted)?
-Why? - \ Can you confirm your findings with the corresponding electron density? - 7.
-Now have a closer look at the ligands.
+- \ How / with what did you orient yourself during the manual placement? - \ Which atoms did you select for the local fit and what average map value did you achieve in the end?
+Please describe in a few words why your placement was successful or why you think it was not.
+(5 P) - e) After the model is in its right place, highlight/colour atoms with high B-factor (@/bfactor>30). - \ Which atoms did you highlight, where do they belong to? - \ What is different compared to others (not highlighted)?
+Why? - \ Can you confirm your findings with the corresponding electron density?
+(5 P) - f) Now have a closer look at the ligands.
 Where are they in the structures? - \ Which other molecules/atoms that are not part of the RNA can you find? - \ How can you distinguish between them in the electron density? - \ To which residues do they form non-covalent contacts? - \ Describe their coordination geometry, if possible. - \ What are their B-factors?
-Why? - 8.
-Finally, make a picture (and include that in your short report) that highlights your findings (for example with coloured surface and/or displayed H-bonds).
+Why?
+(8 P) - g) Finally, make a picture that highlights your findings (for example with coloured surface and/or displayed H-bonds).
 Be artistic.
+Send your picture to hansen@zbh.uni-hamburg.de before 5 December 2013.
 The best picture will be rewarded with a beer.